christianparobek/jessGWAS/README.md

 ## jessGWAS

 ### Description
 A (n initially) pooled GWAS study of piperiquine resistance in P. falciparum isolates from Cambodia.
 About 40 low IC50 and 20 high IC50 samples were pooled _then_ prepped and run on one MiSeq 2x250 run.
+Please see the project [wiki](https://github.com/christianparobek/jessGWAS/wiki) for more details.

 ### Pipeline Components
 * Alignment (BWA-MEM or BT2?)